junxit/us-congress-bills-112/metadata.md

 - 2012-08-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 494.
 - 2012-09-13 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6387-6388; text as passed Senate: CR S6387-6388)
 - 2012-09-13 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6387-6388; text as passed Senate: CR S6387-6388)
+- 2012-09-14 — Message on Senate action sent to the House.
+- 2012-09-14 — Received in the House.
+- 2012-09-14 — Referred to the House Committee on Foreign Affairs.